Do you operate all year round?

 Do you operate a shuttle service?

-As there is no public transport to or from Clifton, we do operate a shuttle service (minimum 2 people) – there is a charge of $30.00 each (return).
+As there is no public transport to or from Clifton, we do operate a shuttle service – there is a charge of $45.00 for one person, or $30.00 each for 2+ passengers.
+Prices quoted are for the return trip.

 This service needs to be pre-booked.
 Pickup is one hour prior to departure time, generally from one of the local I-Sites.